billylkc/blog/content/posts/model-hosting.md

 -   FastAPI
 -   Testing with Postman

-At the end of this post, we will have an endpoint (served from `localhost`) to **extract 20 keywords from a text paragraph** that we provided with a simple POST requests.
+At the end of this post, we will have an API endpoint (from `localhost`) to **extract 20 keywords from a text paragraph** with a simple POST requests.

 ## Yet Another Keyword Extractor {#yet-another-keyword-extractor}

 YAKE (Yet Another Keyword Extractor) is a **light-weight unsupervised automatic keyword extraction method**.
-It rests on **text statistical features** extracted from single document to select the most important keywords of a text.
+It rests on **text statistical features** extracted from single document to select the most important keywords.

-It is quite useful to extract details from a text paragraph or use as an alternatives to labeled data.
+It is quite useful to extract details from a text paragraph or use it as an alternatives to labeled data (When you don't have any).

 ### Main Features {#main-features}